tyVespA/portfolio/README.md

 # TODO

+- fix dark mode input autocomplete background color bug (it becomes white)
+- change leng to "it"
 - change nextjs icon on dark mode
 - remove animation delay on projects on mobile
 - play with hero animations for mobile (maybe)